uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/mkl-rng-bits.rst

 .. rubric:: Description

-The class object is used in the :ref:`oneapi::mkl::rng::generate()<onemath_rng_generate>` function to provide integer random numbers.
+The class object is used in the :ref:`oneapi::math::rng::generate()<onemath_rng_generate>` function to provide integer random numbers.
 Each integer can be treated as a vector of several bits.
 In a truly random generator, these bits are random, while in pseudorandom generators this randomness can be violated.

 class bits
 ----------